kubevirt/kubevirt.github.io/_posts/2019-12-17-KubeVirt_UI_options.md

 <video autoplay loop muted playsinline src="/assets/2019-12-19-KubeVirt_UI_options/bridge-k8s.mp4" type="video/mp4" width="1280" height="720"></video>

-Note that the in OpenShift's console documentation briefly points out to integrate the OpenShift console with a native Kubernetes deployment.
+Note that the OpenShift console documentation briefly points out how to integrate the OpenShift console with a native Kubernetes deployment.
 It is uncertain if it can be installed in any other Kubernetes cluster.

 ## Cockpit